Shizen/docstrap/design/Usage.md

 ##### The "Order" field

 An "order" field specifies the order in which listings should be rendered for a given doclet.
 This field takes an `array` of `string`s which specifies the order by tag name in which the listings should be rendered.
 The special identifier `"*"` is a catch all, meaning *"all the __default__ listings which I have not explictly placed elsewhere"*.
 Note the *default* callout.
-Each template (from `docstrap`) has a default, expected set of listing to output.
+Each template (from `docstrap`) has a default, expected set of listings to output.
 So, for instance, `shinstrap` normally displays the following tags in `method.tmpl`:

     [ "description", "augments", "type", "this", "params", "details", "requires", "fires", "listens", "listeners", "exceptions", "returns", "examples" ]